Had it only been hours? It was hard to tell in the low flickering artificial light of the small rust filled metal box of a space.

 Shared mutterings just beyond my range of hearing.
 Enameled shoes scraped against the floor.

-I tried speaking.
-The dry air choked any sound.
+I tried speaking, but the dry air choked any sound.
 A burning inside of my nose as sparks danced over my vision.
 Ringing.
 Tinnitus.
 It usually wasn’t so noticeable.

 Shouting.
 I couldn’t make out the words.